 Restaurants in the resort get heavily booked so eat early or book ahead.
 I’d suggest even booking before you arrive.

 I hope you find this information helpful when planning and choosing your activities at Uluru.
-It’s a spectacular and picturesque site so I’m sharing a few more of our favourite photos below.
+It’s a spectacular and humbling site so I’m sharing a few more of our favourite photos below.

 If you’ve been to Uluru, tell me your tips in comments below or over on Facebook.
 I’d love to hear them.